What Is Alzheimer’s Disease?

 What is interesting is the fact that scientists cannot yet understand how the cholinesterase inhibitors work to treat the disease.
 According to research, they prevent the breakdown of acetylcholine, which is a brain chemical that is important for memory and thinking.

 For moderate to severe Alzheimer’s disease, medications known as Namenda® (memantine) as an N-methyl D-aspartate (NMDA) antagonist are needed.
 They are mainly taken to decrease the symptoms and maintain certain daily functions a little longer than they would without the medication.
+You can usually get Alzheimer’s detected by getting an MRI scan.

 For more information on the full list of medications for the Alzheimer’s disease, visit this link.